tnesbitt210/smart-file-templates/README.md

     <br>

-3.  **Create your template files**: Create the template files corresponding to each `template_path` listed above.
+3.  **Create your template files**: Create the template files corresponding to each `template_path` in your `.fileTemplates.json` file.
 You may use {{mustache_syntax}} to insert variables into your templates.
 An exhaustive list of the available variables can be found in the [Available Variables](#available-variables) section below.

     <br>
     The folowing template was used in the above demo: